 Urban inclusive development: more urgent than ever

 The need for urban inclusive development is more evident than ever.
-Nearly a billion people live in slums and are more vulnerable to climate change related disasters.
-With urbanisation rapidly increasing cities are mushrooming, especially in coastal, riverine and delta areas.
+Nearly a billion people live in slums and are more vulnerable to climate change-related disasters.
+With urbanization rapidly increasing cities are mushrooming, especially in coastal, riverine and delta areas.
 And particularly in low- and middle-income countries (LIMCs).

 Cordaid was able to help integrate climate and related disaster risk management into Jakarta’s Grand Design.

 As these cities are increasingly hit by floods, storms and earthquakes, inhabitants face catastrophic risks (as can be read in the Mind the Risk report 2013).
 To give an idea of the scope:

 - earthquakes can potentially hit over 283 million people;

 - strong winds pose a danger to 157 million people.

 A more recent report, The Urban Amplifier, published by the European Commission in 2018, states: “When disasters hit densely populated areas, impacts on human life, the environment, socio-economic systems and built infrastructure can be dramatic.
 Main risk drivers include rapid and unplanned urbanization, land degradation, inequality and socio-economic poverty, and climate-induced disasters.”

 This is exactly the reason why Cordaid is committed to increasing urban resilience.
 We do this specifically settings where inhabitants are most at risk, like slums.

 In Kuala Lumpur, both Retchel Sassing and Yohan Rahmat Santosa will share insights, practices and lessons learned from their urban resilience work.